gmase/Queller-AI-Personalities/README.md

 Normal through Absurd are the standard difficulties and will use the vanilla AI rather than Queller.

+- Adaptive
+ - Primary bot focus
+ - Will make decisions based on map size and enemy forces
+ - Planned to become the default personality once the AI platoon attack bug is fixed

 - Air
  - Near total focus on air units
  - Will develop naval as normal